Top 10 Overrated Players in NFL History

 5. Trent Green

 This one was tough but necessary.

 Trent Green had the luxury of playing behind one of the greatest offensive lines ever assembled.
-Willie Roaf is a Hall of Famer, and one day Will Shields and Brian Watters might be as well.
-He also had a Hall of Fame tight end in Tony Gonzalez to throw to and two great running backs in Priest Holmes and Larry Johnson to hand off to during his tenure.
+Willie Rolf and Will Shields are Hall of Famers, and one day Brian Watters might be as well.
+He also had a Hall of Fame tight end in Tony Gonzalez to throw to and two Pro Bowl running backs in Priest Holmes and Larry Johnson to hand off to during his tenure.
 The end result?
 Two devastating playoff losses, including one two-interception contest in 2006 to the Indianapolis Colts.
 Green has to bear some of the blame for not capitalizing on the amazing offensive talent around him in the early to mid-2000s.